in-toto/in-toto/doc/source/command-line-tools/in-toto-verify.rst

 ----------

-If your layout includes sublayouts, in-toto will recurse into a subdirectory named `stepname.keyidprefix`, where all the links relevants to that sublayout must exist.
-The sublayout itself will be contaiend where the link file usually is (i.e., `stepname.keyidprefix.link`)
+If your layout includes sublayouts, in-toto will recurse into a subdirectory named `stepname.keyidprefix`, where all the links relevant to that sublayout must exist.
+The sublayout itself will be contained where the link file usually is (i.e., `stepname.keyidprefix.link`)